nklsrh/BuildNewGames_ThreeJSGame/2013-07-23-webgl-threejs.md

 ![]({{ site.asset_root }}/{{ page.id }}/images/lighted-coloured-3d.png)

-## Making ball reset when miss paddle
+## Making the ball reset after missing a paddle
 To get the main scoring gameplay working, we need to first remove the ball’s ability to bonce off the paddle-facing walls.
 To do this, we remove the bounce code from the two corresponding if-else statements.

 <script src="https://gist.github.com/nklsrh/5963029.js"></script>